saied40/furniro-e-commerce-static/README.md

 it's a semple e-commerce website design I built using bootstrap, tailwind css, and vanilla javascript

+you can check it out on the live server [here](https://saied40.github.io/furniro-e-commerce-static/)

 ### project Structure

 1. Home Page